 Few things can be more exhilarating than heading out for a snowshoe or hike into the stillness of a beautifully blanketed winter wonderland.
 Before venturing out, it is important that you properly feed your body the right nutrition before you go and during your outing.
 Winter aerobic activities burn up massive numbers of calories, so keeping yourself refueled is essential.
 Select foods bountiful in carbohydrates with a little bit of protein.
 Carbohydrates are the powerhouse energy source to keep you moving efficiently as well as improving your mental alertness.
 Protein also provides an energy source but its key role is to aid in supporting your muscle exertion.

 For proper fueling, avoid eating a heavy, calorie-laden meal during your excursion.
-It will make you sluggish, tired and not too thrilled about finishing your route.
-So how do you get the right balance to keep you energized?
+It will make you sluggish, tired, and not too thrilled about finishing your route.
+So how do you get the right balance of winter hiking nutrition to keep you energized?
 Read on.

 1. Before Heading Out